uwm-bigdata/wound-segmentation/README.md

      pip install -r requirements.txt

 ## Data
 The training dataset is built by our lab and collaboration parties.
-For a sample testing dataset please try the [Medetec Wound Database](http://www.medetec.co.uk/files/medetec-image-databases.html) in the data folder.
+For a sample dataset please try the [Medetec Wound Database](http://www.medetec.co.uk/files/medetec-image-databases.html) in the data folder.

 ## Run
     python3 train.py